RoviSys/pico-player/README.md

 Congratulations, you've complete the "Hello, World!" equivalent of a Raspberry Pi Pico with MicroPython.

+> IMPORTANT NOTE: Sometimes a Pico's on-board LED is bad.
+At least one kit has a bad LED.
+If you did NOT get an error when running the code above, you might have a bad LED.
+To check, you can use a multi-meter with a continuity check on the contacts of the LED (though it's quite tiny), OR you can try `print("%d"  % (Pin(25, Pin.OUT).value()))` for Pico or `print("%d" % (Pin("LED", Pin.OUT).value()))` respectively for Pico W, which will show the current state of the on-board LED as far as the micro-controller is concerned.
+If you turn it on, and print a value of 1 but the light isn't on, it might be bad.

 ## Step 4 - Rails
 The Raspberry Pi Pico can be powered through several different mechanisms: